Skip to main content

 Time for Improvement and Sustaining the Improvement

 The duration of the Performance Accountability and Commitment Plan will depend on many factors, including type of position, clarity or severity of the issue and assessment of likelihood of improvement.
 In the Written Performance Accountability and Commitment Plan, employees will be given at least 30 days to demonstrate the required improvement.
 The Final Performance Accountability and Commitment Plan will generally provide no more than 30 days to demonstrate and sustain improvement.
 While the plan will include a timeframe, there may be situations where the severity or impact of the unacceptable performance will warrant moving immediately to a written plan, a final plan or the termination of employment.
-The HR Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.
+The Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.

 An employee must have demonstrated improvement for the duration of the Performance Accountability and Commitment Plan, therefore, should the employee be away from work for an extended and continuous period of time under any Vanderbilt University leave policy, the performance plan may be extended equal to the time the employee was on leave.
-Extending the Performance Accountability and Commitment Plan should be done in consultation with Human Resources.
+Extending the Performance Accountability and Commitment Plan should be done in consultation with People Experience.

 Even when an employee succeeds in substantially meeting expectations within the defined timeframe, and extra supervision and oversight are no longer required, the content of the performance feedback remains relevant into the future.
 The improvements made during the Performance Accountability and Commitment Plan must be sustained by the employee going forward.
 Should the same problems recur, within a 12-month timeframe, the employee may progress to the next level of the Performance Accountability and Commitment Plan.